-Use 3D software and build simple objects for a simple scene, add color and textures, place lights, adjust the camera, and render a picture that you can then email to yourself.
+Use 3D software and build objects for a scene, add color and textures, place lights, adjust the camera, and render a picture that you can then email to yourself.
 The 3D software that you will use is the same software used in computer and video games, and in the movies.
 Students will get a glimpse of how 3D Digital Design and traditional design skills are integrated into working with this technology.

 Illustrators have captured our imagination for centuries.
 From childhood picture books to the most sophisticated political cartoons, from technical manuals to animated Disney movies, illustrators bring fresh vision to our world.
 Explore drawing and painting from the illustrator's perspective using a variety of techniques to show the world what's in your imagination.
 Bring home your finished work! * double session

 Expose yourself to the dynamic area of product design.
 Learn how three-dimensional design concepts, which incorporate color, shape, form, and human factors, are used to create products such as toys, kiosks, exhibits, shoes, tools, furniture, and other items for consumer use.
 You will complete a short project. * double session

 Interior designers shape our experiences of inhabitable spaces by planning for the physical and psychological needs of people and technically and creatively addressing interior architecture.
 It is a multifaceted profession with career possibilities in retail, hospitality, healthcare, office design, residential and education to name just a few.
 Learn about an interior designer's artistic and technical expertise and approach to creating beautiful, functional spaces.
 Take home a mini interior design project kit to practice what you have learned.